 I am the upright idol fashioned from a fistful of the earth-mother’s clay;

 I am the scintillating light found within the million deepāwaḷis of mother-Bhārati;

 I am the outspreading wind fed on the fragrance of Kannada’s mother-lotus;

 I am the animate compassion drunk on the milk and blood of mine own mother;

-These mothers five make up the vital airs of this breathing frame;
+these five mothers make up the vital airs of this breathing frame;

 (Translated by Madhav K. Ajjampur)

 Poem Details: From the collection “ಗಂಗಾವತರಣ,” first published in 1951.

 Here is my recitation of the translation.